mconf/bigbluebutton-api-js/README.md

 * [CryptoJS](http://code.google.com/p/crypto-js/), that can be found
   in the `vendor` directory.

-Add these libraries and `bigbluebutton-api.js` to your page, and then get the links with (code in Coffeescript):
+Add these libraries and `bigbluebutton-api.js` to your page.
+Then you can get the links to the API calls with a code similar to this example (code in Coffeescript):

 ```coffeescript
 # Create an API object passing the url, the salt and the mobile salt